 Add some personal style to your reading life by crafting your own woven bookmark!

-At the Black Creek Pioneer Village Weaver’s Shop, the weaver uses a large wooden machine called a loom to make blankets, rugs, and table runners.
+At The Village at Black Creek’s Weaver’s Shop, the weaver uses a large wooden machine called a loom to make blankets, rugs, and table runners.

 With this easy craft you can make your own loom from a piece of cardboard, and weave a bookmark with items from around your house!